Pete-Fowler/todo-list/README.md

 <!--
-I currently have just one render function displaying all tasks and the dropdown menu.
+Currently have just one render function displaying all tasks and the dropdown menu.

+Need to implement different ways of displaying the task list for All, starred, today, this week, and for each project

+Add click event handlers to each of the above
+    when clicked, use currentview function to return a sub array of tasks matching that view

  -->